Tekion Corp —Automotive Inventory Management

 Led the end-to-end design for Tekion Store, a feature integrated into Tekion’s ERP platform that simplifies product discovery, order placement, and delivery tracking, significantly improving inventory management efficiency by 80%

-The end-to-end cycle of issuing an automotive part order, getting a price estimate from the hardware store, negotiating the estimate, getting client signoff, and eventually delivery tracking was done manually by inventory managers on slips.
+The end-to-end cycle of issuing an automotive part order, getting a price estimate from the central inventory, negotiating the estimate, getting client signoff, and eventually shipment tracking was done manually by inventory managers on slips.

 Consequences